machanism-org/machai/ghostwriter/src/site/markdown/act.md

 tests.

-**When to use it:** Use this act when you want Ghostwriter to build the project, measure JaCoCo coverage, identify uncovered code, and create high-quality unit tests.
+**When to use it:** Use this act when you want Ghostwriter to build the project, measure JaCoCo coverage, identify uncovered code, and create strong unit tests.

-**Notable behavior:** It targets test-related scanning, aims for strong coverage, and allows limited production refactoring when required for better testability.
+**Notable behavior:** It targets test-related paths, aims for high coverage, and allows limited production refactoring when required for better testability.

 ## Key Methods and Project Role

-The Act feature is a core way to use Ghostwriter.
-It turns repeatable AI tasks into named, version-controlled definitions that can be shared and reused.
+The Act feature is one of the core ways to use Ghostwriter.
+It turns repeatable AI-assisted workflows into named, reusable, versioned configuration files.

 Important implementation points include:

-- `ActProcessor.setAct(String)` parses the act command and applies prompt and episode selection.
+- `ActProcessor.setAct(String)` parses the command, extracts the act name and prompt, and applies episode selection.
-- `ActProcessor.loadAct(...)` loads acts from custom and built-in sources and resolves `basedOn` inheritance.
+- `ActProcessor.loadAct(...)` loads acts from built-in and external sources and resolves `basedOn` inheritance.
-- `ActProcessor.setActData(...)` and related merge helpers combine TOML values.
+- `ActProcessor.setActData(...)` merges TOML values into a combined property map.
-- `ActProcessor.applyActData(...)` transfers resolved values into runtime processor settings.
+- `ActProcessor.applyActData(...)` applies merged values to the processor and runtime configuration.
+- `applyPromptValues(...)` inserts the user's prompt into `inputs`.
-- `Episodes` manages episode naming, ordering, selection, repetition, and jumps.
+- the `Episodes` helper manages episode naming, order, selection, and movement between episodes.

-Together, these parts let Ghostwriter run anything from a simple one-step prompt to a guided multi-step workflow.
+Together, these pieces let Ghostwriter run anything from a simple one-step task to a guided multi-step workflow.

 ## Summary

-The Act feature gives Ghostwriter a structured and reusable way to perform work.
+The Act feature gives Ghostwriter a structured way to define reusable work.
-It is useful because it combines:
+It combines:

 - reusable prompt templates,
 - optional inheritance,
-- configurable runtime settings,
+- runtime configuration,
 - interactive and non-interactive execution,
-- multi-step episode workflows,
+- episode-based workflows,
 - support for runtime placeholders in `${...}` format,
 - built-in and user-defined act definitions.

-For new users, the easiest place to start is:
+For new users, the easiest place to begin is:

 ```text
 gw --act help
 ```

-From there, you can explore built-in acts, run them directly, or create your own custom act files for repeatable project workflows.
+From there, you can explore built-in acts, run them directly, or create your own custom TOML act files for repeatable project workflows.